 Climb Westchester to Rest to Rockhaven Ave, which leads you to a trailhead on your left across the street from a ball field.
 After a bit, the singletrack will descend to the Oella Mill Race Trail

-, an old roadbed closed to vehicular traffic.
+, an old roadbed closed to traffic.
 Alberton eventually thins down to singletrack near Daniels Dam and takes you towards active railroad tracks.
 Follow the trail on the river side to go underneath the RR tracks alongside a creek, cross the creek, and begin the rocky climb on the Thru Trail

 The Thru Trail